fractalnetworksco/selfhosted-gateway/README.md

 - Client
   - An existing `docker-compose.yml` that you would like to expose to the Internet.
   - `docker`, `git` & `make` installed locally
+- Game
+  - An existing docker container for the game
+  - In our example we will be using Minecraft
+  - The Minecraft container we use is located at 'https://github.com/itzg/docker-minecraft-server'

 ### Steps
 #### Gateway